dotanuki-labs/magic-modules/README.md

 ## Matching Gradle build files

-This plugin walks your project tree and inspect all the `build.gradle` and `build.gradle.kts` files in order to learn if the related module matches an Android/JVM library or an Android application.
-This means that this plugin is sensitive on how you apply plugins in your `build.gradle` files
+This plugin walks your project tree and inspect all the `build.gradle` and `build.gradle.kts` files in order to learn if the related module matches an Android library, a JVM library or an Android application.
+This means that `Magic Modules` is sensitive on how you apply plugins in your Gradle build scripts, for instance using

 ```groovy
 apply plugin: 'com.android.library'